 SOWI's main priority when an Agency closes is to do our best to ensure the athletes, families, and volunteers from the Agency may continue their involvement in SOWI if they so choose.
 In some cases, there are other Agencies nearby.
 For others, the transition process may be delayed while we work to establish an alternative Agency.
-In the case of the latter (or if no new Agency can be found), all Agency funds and assets may be held for a period of 6 months; then the Agency funds will be set aside for Agency assistance grants in the future.
+In the case of the latter (or if no new Agency can be found), all Agency funds and assets may be held for a period of 12 months until the money is absorbed into the alternative Agency or Regional finances and assets.